-- b.
-Drainage improvements such as installing permeable membranes. - c.
+- c.
 Slope stabilization practices such as retaining walls and lessening slopes. - d.
 Debris removal. - e.
-Design foundations that can withstand ground movement and ensure stability. - f.
+Design foundations that can withstand ground movement and ensure stability. - 5.
 Constructing redundant routes to mitigate major outages.

 Snowstorm / Ice Mitigation

 Snowstorms are a common occurrence within the State of West Virginia.
 With warming temperatures ice might become an emerging threat to infrastructure as the weather transition between snow/sleet and ice begins to creep north.
 Below are some high-level recommendations made by WVDED.